- 1What Are the Symptoms of Cytomegalovirus Retinitis?

 Transmission through the fecal-oral route is also possible, and cases are recorded.

-CMV retinitis infection will show signs in one eye initially and then starts in the other eye.
+CMV retinitis infection will initially show signs in one eye and then start in the other.
 The most common signs and symptoms of cytomegalovirus retinitis are as follows.

 Floaters can be seen in the field of vision.
 Floaters can appear as a speck or a dot and cause disturbances in viewing things.